CenturyLinkCloud/PublicKB/Marketplace/Providers/software-as-a-service-saas-api.md

 The elements passed to the ```/saas-usage/end``` API must include the following items:

-* **providerKey** - String - Your unique identifier, provided by CenturyLink.
+* **providerKey** - String - Your unique identifier, provided by Lumen.
 * **customerid** - String - The ID assigned to the customer from your organization, returned by your API in the provisioning API call.
 * **provisioningId** - String - Unique identifier (GUID) of the provisioning event
-* **productSkus** - Array of Strings- The list of SKU ids associated to the product in the CenturyLink Cloud Marketplace for which the customer has terminated services.
+* **productSkus** - Array of Strings- The list of SKU ids associated to the product in the Lumen Cloud Marketplace for which the customer has terminated services.
-* **productId** - int - The product id for the product in the CenturyLink Cloud Marketplace.
+* **productId** - int - The product id for the product in the Lumen Cloud Marketplace.
 This is provided in the provisioning API call.

 An example JSON payload the ```/saas-usage/end``` API is provided below.